Trufan-SR/csurf/README.md

 it belongs to an authenticated user, is not enough to protect against CSRF attacks.

-The following is an example of how to order your routes so that certain endpoints do not check for a valid CSRF token.
+The following is an example of how to configure csurf so that certain endpoints do not check for a valid CSRF token.

 ```js